917JingXuan/ROB_IT/README.md

 An interesting game created using `python` and `pygame`

 ```
-We are taking part in Coolest Project Malaysia 2021 and here is our ROB IT project!
+We are taking part in Coolest Project Malaysia 2021 and here is our project!
 ```
 ![screenshot](https://github.com/917JingXuan/ROB_IT/blob/main/Assets/menu.jpg)